apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### July 15th, 2019: Apache Jackrabbit Oak 1.10.3 released
+Apache Jackrabbit Oak 1.10.1 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak1.10) page for more details.

 #### July 4th, 2019: Apache Jackrabbit Oak 1.8.14 released
 Jackrabbit Oak 1.8.14 is a patch release that contains fixes and improvements over the previous 1.8.x release.
 See the